LARGEST HISTORIC REHABILITATION MAY BE HAUNTED!

 Northern loves helping restore Art Deco buildings.
 And the old Jersey City Medical Center represented the largest local collection needing rehabilitation.
 But we were shocked to find out that the 2 million square foot complex might be Haunted!
 At least that is what was just reported by Jersey Digs.

-Northern Architectural Systems provided more than 5,000 custom designed and manufactured windows as part of the adaptive re-use of the 14-acre hospital complex into a mixed use residential development now known as THE BEACON.
-Metrovest Equities, along with the help of architects RKT&B and Mark Lipton Associates, and structural engineer GACE Consulting, have executed a deep rehabilitation in accordance with the Secretary of Interior’s Guidelines for Historic Rehabilitation, including rebuilding and restoring the buildings’ entire façades using the strictest of methods and materials, and restoring the protected interior spaces.
+Northern Architectural Systems provided more than 5,000 custom designed and manufactured windows as part of the adaptive re-use of the 14-acre hospital complex into a mixed-use residential development now known as THE BEACON.
+Metrovest Equities, along with the help of architects RKT&B and Mark Lipton Associates, and structural engineer GACE Consulting, has executed a deep rehabilitation in accordance with the Secretary of Interior’s Guidelines for Historic Rehabilitation, including rebuilding and restoring the buildings’ entire façades using the strictest of methods and materials and restoring the protected interior spaces.